Africa Power and Politics

 The APPP research consortium (2007-13) worked to identify ways of exercising power and doing politics that work for development.

 Bringing together researchers in France, Ghana, Niger, Uganda, the UK and the USA, APPP questioned conventional ideas about what 'good governance' should mean in the context of sub-Saharan Africa.

-Order and recommend APPP synthesis publications from Zed Books:
+Order and recommend APPP publications from Zed Books:

-Initiating and sustaining developmental regimes in Africa brings together Tracking Development, led by the African Studies Centre in Leiden, Netherlands together with the University of Leiden’s leading specialists in Southeast Asian studies, and Africa Power and Politics, led by the Overseas Development Institute, London.
+DRA brought together Tracking Development, led by the African Studies Centre in Leiden, Netherlands; the University of Leiden’s leading specialists in Southeast Asian studies; and Africa Power and Politics, led by the Overseas Development Institute, London.